InspectProInspectPro

 Why weathertightness inspections matter in NZ

-Clause E2 of the New Zealand Building Code sets out the performance requirements for external moisture management.
-The core requirement is straightforward: buildings must be constructed to prevent water from penetrating to the interior in quantities that could cause undue dampness, damage to building elements, or adverse health effects.
+Clause E2 of the New Zealand Building Code sets the performance requirements for external moisture management.
+The core requirement is that buildings must be constructed to prevent water from penetrating to the interior in quantities that could cause undue dampness, damage to building elements, or adverse health effects.

 E2 covers: